Establishing breast milk supply

 - expressed breast milk (EBM) container – bottles, bags, syringes or small container to collect drops of colostrum

 - baby’s identification (ID) stickers to label each container/ syringe of expressed breast milk

 - expressed breast milk labels – to write the date and time you expressed your milk.

-Hospital grade electric breast pumps are available throughout LCCH.
+Hospital grade electric breast pumps are available throughout QCH.
 The pump is pre-programmed with two phases.
 The first phase is the stimulation phase- fast speed but low suction.
 This can help the milk to start flowing.
 After two minutes in the stimulation phase the pump will automatically switch to the pumping phase; here the suction becomes stronger and the speed slower.